truenas/documentation/content/en/hub/scale/dev-notes.md

 **Using Kubernetes via CLI**

 SCALE does not support workloads created manually via kubectl / helm or direct interaction with kubernetes api.
-For users interested in using `kubectl` / `helm` to retrieve information can do so directly.
+Using `kubectl` / `helm` to retrieve read-only information about the status of the service is permitted.

 A tip for users is to add following lines to `~/.zshrc`
 ```